How to make Word documents accessible

 How to check links

-Check that any links in your document clearly explain where they will take the user.
+Check that all links clearly explain where they will take the reader.

 - Content design: planning, writing and managing content - Links (GOV.UK)